 Podcasts and Videos

-New project management articles published on the web during the week of October 14 – 20.
-We read all of this stuff so you don’t have to!
+New project management articles published on the web during the week of June 23 – 29.
+We gather all of this stuff so you don’t have to search for it!
 Recommended:

 PM Best Practices